-- Fill in the questionnaire and hand it in via the course dropbox.
-Notice that the course folder might still be called ARAB0111A, but I'm trying to get them to change it to INTD0111A/ ARAB0111A.
-So, don't get confused. - > Visit ethnologue and browse through the site. - Follow the links on the syllabus webpage and do the readings.
+- Fill in the questionnaire and send it to me as an attachment by e-mail (usoltan@middlebury.edu). - > Visit ethnologue and browse through the site. - Follow the links on the syllabus table on the course website and do the readings.
 Most of them are easy to follow and full of interesting information about human language.